Home >Best Time to Visit Scotland

 Scotland in February

-- Fort William Mountain Festival – This event takes place in Scotland’s outdoor capital for five days of walking and climbing films, activity exhibitions and lectures.
+- Fort William Mountain Festival – This event takes place in Lochaber, Scotland’s outdoor capital for five days of walking and climbing films, activity exhibitions, and lectures celebrating everything outdoors.
 It’s hosted in the latter half of February, February 19-23 in 2020.

 - Scotland Antiques & Collectors Fair – Hosted during the last weekend of February at Edinburgh’s Royal Highland Centre, February 22 and 23 in 2020, Scotland’s largest antiques event features an extensive collection of high-quality antiques, along with vintage and retro items.

 - Glasgow Film Festival – Starting in late February, February 26 in 2020, more than 100 films will be shown over 10 days at this festival which showcases a range of innovative films, along with top works from some of the greatest filmmakers in the world.

 - Inverness Music Festival – This music festival in Inverness takes place over a week, usually starting in late February (27 Feb to 4 Mar in 2020).
 Over 1000 entrants take part in a competition to win awards in various Gaelic categories, including instrumental, vocal, and speech.

 - Glasgow International Comedy Festival – Just as it sounds, this festival showcases top comedians from around the world.
 It takes place in various venues around the city over the second half of March every year.

 - Scottish Concert Band Festival – Over the 14th and 15th of March 2020, this festival brings gold and platinum award concert bands from regional festivals across Scotland to the National Finals at Perth Concert Hall.